 What causes oily skin?

 “Oily skin is the result of increased sebum production by sebaceous glands, triggered by stressors, changing hormone levels, and humidity,” says Dr. Erin Kil, MD, a dermatologist at Manhattan’s Tribeca Skin Center.
 “Increased sebum production can cause the skin to be more acne-prone, leading to inflammation and blackhead formation.
 However, the benefit is that this skin type stays well-hydrated and is good at preventing the formation of fine lines,” she adds.

 As regards the proper skincare for oily skin, you need to cleanse thoroughly, but not too zealously.
 “Individuals with oily skin should avoid scrubbing the skin, as it can trigger increased oil production and irritation,” Dr. Kil cautions.
 “It is best for individuals with oily skin to remove makeup at bedtime with a makeup wipe, and then to wash their face in the morning, bedtime, and after workouts.”

 Contrary to popular belief, oily skin also isn't necessarily hardier than other skin types.
 “Oily skin does not protect the skin from irritation to harsh products,” Dr. Kil confirms.
 On cleansing oily skin, she notes, “The products that work best with oily skin are gentle foaming cleansers and oil-free, non-comedogenic moisturizers.”
-It is best to avoid oil-based products, and individuals with oily skin can also use a mattifying gel to absorb facial oils and provide a more matte finish before taking photos.”
+It's good idea to use masks that contain clay or other oil-absorbing ingredients like fuller's earth.
+Seeing out the best pore minimizers is a good shout, as is avoiding oil-based products, and individuals with oily skin can also use a mattifying gel to absorb facial oils and provide a more matte finish before taking photos.”